vijender04/CodEvo-Solutions-WD/README.md

-CodEvo Solutions Web Development Internship
+# CodEvo Solutions Web Development Internship

-Welcome to the CodEvo Solutions Web Development Internship This repository contains all the tasks completed during the 45-day internship program, which includes beginner, intermediate, and advanced-level web development projects.
+Welcome to the **CodEvo Solutions Web Development Internship**!
+This repository contains all the tasks completed during the 45-day internship program, which includes beginner, intermediate, and advanced-level web development projects.

-📌 Internship Overview
+## 📌 Internship Overview

 The internship consists of **5 tasks** categorized into different difficulty levels: